evanx/redishub/README.md

 ## RedisHub

-<i>RedisHub.com home page and `/about` are redirected to this page.</i>
+(The RedisHub.com home page and `/about` are redirected to this page.)

-Tag line: <i>A highly-available web database.</i> It's fast because it's a RAM database, using Redis.
-It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets, with more to come e.g. geographical data with Redis 3.2.
+RedisHub is <i>a highly-available web database.</i> It's fast because it's a RAM database, using Redis.
+It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets, with more to come e.g. geographical data courtesy of Redis 3.2.
 It's a web database, because it's accessed via HTTPS.
-And it is highly available via Redis Cluster, published via CloudFlare CDN.
+And it's highly available via Redis Cluster, published via CloudFlare CDN.

 The pricing model is a 50c per month for 50MB RAM e.g. a million records, if they average 50 characters each.
 But it's free for up to 10MB e.g. store a 250k records averaging 40 bytes each, on us.